Although the term “Mail Art” is self-defining, there’s further meaning in its global application.

 - Once you’ve gathered your supplies, you can start creating.
 “Call for Mail Art” projects may have a theme to consider, but otherwise, if you’re creating on your own for your own friends and family or others, there are no rules — just let your creativity flow!

-- When you’re finished, simply address your envelopes and drop them in the mail.
+- When you’re finished, simply address your envelopes or postcards and drop them in the mail.
 Whether you send your work to friends, family, associates, or specific “Call for Mail Art” projects, it’s a simple way to get your art out into the world.

 Have fun and keep creating!